 Preparing the Water Garden Site

-If you plan to build a waterfall on the edge of your pond, you can install an entire system using Hunter irrigation parts which provides artificial pond irrigation.
+If you plan to build a waterfall on the edge of your pond, you can install an entire system using Hunter irrigation parts to provide artificial pond irrigation.
 This helps prevent water stagnation that often attracts mosquitoes.

 Before lining the pond, you have to put an underlayment first which is a felt like material that prevents sharp objects from puncturing the liner.
 When laying the liner, make sure to sufficiently cover the bottom, walls, and edges.
 Don’t worry too much about the pleats, they will be covered anyway when you start doing the landscaping around the edges.